EasyPost/easy-ui/documentation/specs/Toast.md

 As mentioned above, it is unlikely the `Toast` component will be used in this way.
 Below is a relatively detailed example for how one might use the `Toast` component.
 Note that this is **not** production ready, nor is it the best solution, but it is a viable starting point.

 For this example, we will want to render toasts that dismiss automatically after 4000 ms and can be triggered after a user action.
 Typically we want toasts to render at a specific place in the application and be reusable across multiple components.
 To accomplish this, we will use `createPortal` from `react-dom`.
 We will also want to ensure when unmounting, we are appropriately cleaning up the DOM.
 The rendering of multiple toasts will be handled by the `ToastList` component; of course, wherever we use `ToastList` we want to ensure the immediate parent does **not** have to handle maintaining a list of toasts.
-There are several ways to accomplish this, we could reach for a state managment solution such as `redux`, we could use `context` or as is done below for simplicity, making use of `forwardRef` and `useImperativeHandler`.
+There are several ways to accomplish this, we could reach for a state management solution such as `redux`, we could use `context` or as is done below for simplicity, making use of `forwardRef` and `useImperativeHandler`.
 Putting these ideas together, we get:

 ```tsx
 import Toast from "@easypost/easy-ui/Toast";